estevanbc/reactnd-project-myreads-starter/README.md

 # MyReads Project

+MyReads is an application made with React to manage books and archive them.
+I can search for new books and choose if I want to read, I'm reading or I've read.

-This project was based at the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) for the final assessment project for Udacity's React Fundamentals course.
-The job was to add interactivity to the app by refactoring the static code in this template.
+*This project was based at the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) for the final assessment project for Udacity's React Fundamentals course.
+The job was to add interactivity to the app by refactoring the static code in this template.*

 ## Project Setup